 Getting diagnosed with ATTR-CM can often take years.
 Some signs of ATTR-CM, like carpal tunnel syndrome, extreme tiredness, and swelling in the lower legs and feet, can mimic other conditions.
 The signs of ATTR-CM may be difficult to connect with a heart condition.
 ATTR-CM, as a cause of heart failure can be missed.
 Family or friends can play an important role in helping you or your doctor determine health issues that you may not notice or talk about.
 Share all your health information with your doctor so that they can “connect the dots” and make sure health concerns aren’t overlooked.

 We are connected by our health histories – sharing health information among relatives is important too.
 The hereditary type of ATTR-CM is passed down through relatives.
 If you have relatives with heart-related issues – tell your doctor.
 If a relative is diagnosed with hereditary ATTR-CM, a doctor may suggest genetic counseling and testing for relatives.
 Genetic testing can help relatives understand what potential steps to take.

 Getting connected with information about ATTR-CM and learning from experts is also key.
-That’s why Houston Area Urban League is excited to partner with Pfizer, and Dr. Olasimbo Chiadika on a Voices for the Heart event to increase awareness of ATTR-CM in our community.
-To register for this important event, visit:
+That’s why the African American Male Wellness Agency Houston is excited to partner with Pfizer, former NBA basketball player and coach Don Chaney, and Dr. Olasimbo Chiadika on a Voices for the Heart event on May 31, 2023, at 7:00 PM CT to increase awareness of ATTR-CM in our community.
+Don will share his personal diagnosis story and his experiences living with hereditary ATTR-CM.
+To register for this important event, scan the QR code below.